1993 NASCAR Busch Series: Slick 50 300

-Full Drivers' Championship
+Final Full Drivers' Championship

 (key) Bold – Pole position awarded by time.
 Italics – Pole position set by owner's points. * – Most laps led.

 Rookie of the Year

 Hermie Sadler won his first career race and the Rookie of the Year title in 1993, finishing in the top-ten eight times and ended the season tenth in the final standings.
 He was followed by Joe Bessey, Tim Fedewa, and Roy Payne.
 Due to sponsor issues, Nathan Buttke and Jason Keller did not attempt the full schedule.